Skin Contact Wine (aka Orange Wine): An In-Depth Guide

 • How it tastes

-• The best food pairings you can savor
+• The best food pairings to savor

 Here’s how it’s made:

-What is Skin contact wine?
+What is Orange wine?

 This technique eventually spread to Italy in the 1990s and has been gaining popularity since then.